 Images MUST be in JPEG format (using file extension .jpg).
 Poly will not accept TIF, PSD, and other file-types.

-Our projector has a maximum resolution of 1920 by 1080 at 72 pixels per inch, so there is no advantage to entering a file any larger than that.
+The computer used for our Zoom competitions has a maximum resolution of 1920 by 1080 at 72 pixels per inch, so there is no advantage to entering a file any larger than that.

 Images slightly larger than this are acceptable because our software will automatically shrink them to fit, but do not submit images at their original in-camera resolution as these will be too large.
+Please note that adjusting images to greater than 1080 pixels on the vertical side can result in the loss of sharpness in fine details when automatically shrunk to fit the screen by our software.

 When converting to JPEG, use maximum quality (minimum compression).
 If done correctly, your file will be around one, two, or three megabytes in size.